John French, 1st Earl of Ypres: Memoirs

-Stung by press attacks in February 1917 (a Smith-Dorrien interview in the Weekly Despatch—"How the Old Army Died"—and a book The Retreat from Mons by Major Corbett-Smith—Smith-Dorrien had worked on the proofs), French published his memoirs 1914, ghosted by the journalist Lovat Fraser, in April and May 1919.
-The unauthorised publication of the book technically laid him open to prosecution as he was holding office as Lord Lieutenant of Ireland at the time.
-The King was angered, and Bonar Law warned French that the government could not defend him if the House of Commons demanded his resignation as Irish Viceroy.
-Smith-Dorrien, as a serving officer, was not permitted to reply.
-Haig, Asquith and Bertie complained of inaccuracies and it was attacked by Sir John Fortescue in the Quarterly Review as "one of the most unfortunate books ever written".
-Smith-Dorrien, in a private written statement, called 1914 "mostly a work of fiction and a foolish one too".
+Stung by press attacks in February 1917, French published his memoirs 1914, ghosted by the journalist Lovat Fraser, in April and May 1919.
+The unauthorised publication technically laid him open to prosecution as he was Lord Lieutenant of Ireland at the time.
+The King was angered, and Bonar Law warned French that the government could not defend him if the House of Commons demanded his resignation.
+Haig, Asquith and Bertie complained of inaccuracies and it was attacked by Sir John Fortescue as "one of the most unfortunate books ever written".
+Smith-Dorrien called 1914 "mostly a work of fiction and a foolish one too".

 French left an uncompleted autobiography, which was used by Gerald French in his 1931 life of his father.
 In 1972 the ownership of French's war diaries was disputed following the bankruptcy of the 3rd Earl of Ypres.

 Retirement

 French retired from the British Army in April 1921 and was elevated to the Earldom of Ypres in June 1922.

-Drumdoe was looted early in 1923, for which French received an apology and a promise of an armed guard for the place from Governor-General T. M. Healy.
+Drumdoe was looted early in 1923, for which French received an apology and a promise of an armed guard for the place from Governor-General Timothy Michael Healy.
 Despite a gift of £50,000 in 1916, and receiving field marshal's half pay, owning two properties in Ireland which he could not use left French again short of money, although he did not improve matters by staying often at the Hôtel de Crillon in Paris.
 He left £8,450 (net total) in his will.

 French lived at 94 Lancaster Gate, London, which provided a useful base for his amorous activities, on which he often embarked together with a wealthy American friend, George Moore.
-In August 1923 Lord Beauchamp offered him the honorary post of Captain of Deal Castle, which gave him a home in Britain once again.
+In August 1923 William Lygon, 7th Earl Beauchamp offered him the honorary post of Captain of Deal Castle, which gave him a home in Britain once again.